Simmoniz/simplehashid/README.md

 A simple class that produce hash with incrementable ids.
 All hash are 100 % unique.

 How to use
-Include file, instanciate that class, provide the minimum length of your hashes and a random salt.
+Include file, instanciate that class, provide the minimum length of the hashes you want to generate and a random salt.

 ```
 require 'SimpleHashId.php';